Pheasant Kiev with Whole Grain Mustard Mash

 Repeat with the remaining breasts.

-Push 2 discs of butter inside each pheasant breast, press to flatten and then reseal with your hands.
+Push 2 discs of butter inside each pheasant breast, press to flatten and reseal with your hands.
 Set aside for later.

 Mix the breadcrumbs and parmesan together on a plate, and tip the eggs onto another.
 On a third plate, mix the flour with paprika and some salt.